logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

    If you don't have spans available to allocate to the new plan, you'll be prompted to reduce the allocation of another account.
    ![Reduce existing span allocation](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/reduce-allocation.png)

+To help **protect your Tracing account against unexpected surges**, Logz.io provides a 4x daily ingest volume from your monthly span quota.
+{:.info-box.note}

 5. Click **Save** to apply your changes.